jcaraway-na/Pewlett-Hackard-Analysis/README.md

 - Deliverable 1: The Number of Retiring Employees by Title
 - Deliverable 2: The Employees Eligible for the Mentorship Program
-- Deliverable 3: Deliverable 3: A written report on the employee database analysis (README.md)
+- Deliverable 3: A written report on the employee database analysis (README.md)

 ---